basejump/grails-executor/README.md

 		executor = Executors.newCachedThreadPool()
 	}

-You can override it and inject your own special executor using Executors by either setting up your own bean in conf/spring/resources.groovy or overriding the spring bean settings with your conf/Config.groovy.
+You can override it and inject your own special executor using [Executors][] by overriding the bean in conf/spring/resources.groovy or your doWithSpring in your plugin.

-	beans {
-		executorService {
+	executorService(grails.plugin.executor.SessionBoundExecutorService) { bean->
+		bean.destroyMethod = 'destroy' //keep this destroy method so it can try and clean up nicely sessionFactory = ref("sessionFactory")
-			//this can be whatever from Executors (don't write your own and pre-optimize) executor = Executors.newCachedThreadPool(new YourThreadFactory()) }
+		//this can be whatever from Executors (don't write your own and pre-optimize) executor = Executors.newCachedThreadPool(new YourSpecialThreadFactory())
 	}

-To me the Config confuses the issue if you can use resources.groovy or doWithSpring in your plugins

 Usage
 ------